sje30/schol2018/innovations.md

-One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure OA journals [Pinfield et al 2017].
+One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure OA journals [@Pinfield2017-qs].
 This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
 The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
-However, The OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [Schiltz 2018], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
+However, The OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
 Whilst we support the notions underlying plan S, its success will depend on further implementation details (e.g. the nature of the APC cap, recognition